 Chiropractic Care for Pinched Nerve Relief

-• Spinal decompression therapy – Gently stretching the spine to create space and improve nerve function
+- Spinal decompression therapy – gently stretching the spine to create space

-• Soft tissue therapy – Targeting tight muscles and fascia that may be contributing to the problem
+- Soft tissue therapy – targeting tight muscles and surrounding tissues

-• Stretching and mobility exercises – Improving flexibility and helping support spinal health long-term
+- Stretching and mobility exercises – supporting flexibility and movement

 Chiro or Physio for a Pinched Nerve?